Sentinel-2: Overview

 To achieve frequent revisits and high mission availability, two identical Sentinel-2 satellites (Sentinel-2A and Sentinel-2B) operate together.
 The satellites are phased 180 degrees from each other on the same orbit.
 This allows for what would be a 10-day revisit cycle to be completed in 5 days.
 The 290 km swath is created by the VNIR and SWIR, which are each made of 12 detectors that are lined in two offset rows.

-The orbit is Sun synchronous at 786 km altitude, 14.3 revolutions per day, with a 10:30 a.m. descending node.
+The orbits are Sun-synchronous at 786 km altitude, 14.3 revolutions per day, with a 10:30 a.m. descending node.
 This local time was selected as a compromise between minimizing cloud cover and ensuring suitable Sun illumination.
 It is close to the Landsat local time and matches SPOT's, allowing the combination of Sentinel-2 data with historical images to build long-term time series.

 Launches

 The launch of the first satellite, Sentinel-2A, occurred 23 June 2015 at 01:52 UTC on a Vega launch vehicle.

 Sentinel-2B was launched on 7 March 2017 at 01:49 UTC, also aboard a Vega rocket.

-Sentinel-2C is scheduled to launch in 2024 on a Vega-C launch vehicle.
+Sentinel-2C was launched on 5 September 2024 on the last Vega launch vehicle.